 Smartling supports the translation of files in both the native Adobe InDesign Document format (.indd) and in an Adobe InDesign Markup Language format (.idml).
 IDML is a more lightweight XML-based format that is ideal for data exchange with tools like Smartling, while INDD files are typically larger, with more resource data being cached.
 Depending on your design processes, you can opt for either file format when it comes to translating your InDesign document in Smartling.

 IDML is most often used as a native file format for PDF documents.
 Once the IDML has been translated, post-translation production in the form of desktop publishing (DTP) takes place to produce the translated PDF.
-DTP can take time and resources in your translation process, so it is important to follow the steps outlined below for best results when translating Adobe InDesign Files.
+DTP can take time and resources in your translation process, so it is important to follow the steps outlined below for best results when translating Adobe InDesign files.

 Preparing Adobe InDesign Files for Translation